badsyntax/github-action-issue-comment/README.md

 [![Build & Test](https://github.com/badsyntax/github-action-issue-comment/actions/workflows/test.yml/badge.svg?branch=master)](https://github.com/badsyntax/github-action-issue-comment/actions/workflows/test.yml)

-Comment on a GitHub Issue using a Handlebars template.
+Comment on a GitHub Issue using an optional Handlebars template or body string.
+No need to manually find an existing comment to update, just supply a custom comment ID and the Action will track the comment automatically.

 Features: